-Academic Enrichment Academy is a one-semester, one-unit course that provides students with protected study time and teaches academic skills necessary for successful completion of programs and degrees.
-The Academy is designed to serve as a "grace" semester for continuing students who have been unsuccessful in maintaining the required term and Jessup cumulative grade point average necessary for degree completion.
+Academic Enrichment Academy (AEA) is a one-semester, one-unit course that provides students with protected study time and teaches the academic skills necessary for successful completion of programs and degrees.
+The AEA is designed to resource continuing students who have been unsuccessful in maintaining the required term and Jessup cumulative grade point average necessary for degree completion.